Samantha Prahalis: USA Basketball

-WNBA
+WNBA career

-She was selected in the first round of the 2012 WNBA Draft (6th overall) by the Phoenix Mercury.
-On July 18, 2013 Prahalis was waived by the Phoenix Mercury.
-On July 22, 2013 Prahalis was signed by the New York Liberty to a seven-day contract.
+She was selected in the first round of the 2012 WNBA draft (6th overall) by the Phoenix Mercury.
+On July 18, 2013, Prahalis was waived by the Phoenix Mercury.
+On July 22, 2013, Prahalis was signed by the New York Liberty to a seven-day contract.
 She was released at the end of the contract.
-On April 4, 2014 Prahalis signed with the Atlanta Dream.
+On April 4, 2014, Prahalis signed with the Atlanta Dream.
 She was released by the Dream on May 12, 2014.
-On June 11, 2014 Prahalis signed with the Los Angeles Sparks.
+On June 11, 2014, Prahalis signed with the Los Angeles Sparks.
 She was released by the Sparks six days later.

 Post-WNBA career

 Prahalis signed a one-year contract with the Romanian squad ACS Sepsi SIC in Sfântu Gheorghe for the 2013–14 season.
 As of February 2014, she led all scorers in the Romanian women's basketball league in points per game.
 More recently, she has coached the Ward Melville Patriots basketball team in East Setauket, New York.